Virgin River Season 2: Release Date, Cast, Plot And Everything You Need To Know

 • Jenny Cooper as Joey Barnes

-The river’s story revolves around a woman called Mel Monroe, who, to escape an injury, moves to a town in California.
+The story of the lake revolves around a girl named Mel Monroe, who to be able to escape a trauma moves.
 Following her strained relationship with Jack, she packs her stuff.
-Let us see what happens in the upcoming season.
+Let us see what happens at the season.